 How can I control my hormones and sexual urges?

-Sex creates a similar bond in the heart.
-A bond this tight is awesome when you're married to that person for the rest of your life.
-When a person chooses to have sex with someone other than their spouse, however, there is a coming apart that happens when the sex is over.
 Those two souls that were briefly glued together now rip apart, leaving both partners damaged.
-When someone has multiple sexual partners in casual sex relationships, it doesn't take long before that person begins to feel broken, no longer whole, because their heart has been ripped apart so many times.
+When someone has multiple sexual partners in casual sex relationships, it doesn't take long before that person begins to feel broken, no longer whole, because their heart has been torn apart so many times.

 Why won't God let me have sex before marriage?

-Sometimes we think God doesn't want us to have sex outside of marriage because He doesn't want us to enjoy ourselves.
-Nothing could be further from the truth!
-The Bible says that God gives His children good gifts (Matthew 7:11) and withholds nothing good from them (Psalm 84:11).
-God loves us too much to allow us to be ripped apart by the effects of sex outside of its godly design.
+God loves us too much to allow us to hurt ourselves with the effects of sex outside of its godly design.
 In other words, just like a parent would tell their child "no" to touching a hot stove or playing in the middle of a busy street, for fear of them being terribly hurt, God tells us "no" to sex before marriage because He knows that temporary fun will ultimately hurt us terribly.

 Sexual sin is one of the most damaging sins, because it is a sin against our own selves.
 We often feel worthless and ashamed when confronted with our sexual sin, and God wants to protect us from that.
-When it comes to sex within marriage, however, God is freely giving and happy for us to enjoy the gift He has provided for married couples (1 Corinthians 7:3-5).

 How can I control my sexual urges?

-Even if we understand that sex is meant for marriage, that doesn't automatically stop our hormones from going berserk or keep sexual desires from growing within.
 We all still face strong desires and temptations of a sexual nature sometimes.
 But what should we do with those feelings and desires when they arise?
-Here are a few things that help me focus on righteousness and stay on God's path:

 1. Have a plan.
 We shouldn't wait until we're in the middle of an emotionally-filled, sexually-charged encounter to figure out how to obey God's Word.
 You'd be wise to think about it NOW, so that when you're faced with tempting situations, you have a plan already in place.
 God says He will provide an escape when we're tempted, but we need to be prepared to take it (1 Corinthians 10:13).

 6. Finally, slow down.
 Take time to read your Bible and talk to God about your life.
 Often, a desire for a boyfriend or girlfriend is merely an extension of our own loneliness.
-I know it sounds cliché, but God wants to be your best friend.
-He wants you to know Him and all the cool plans He has for your life (Jeremiah 29:11-13).
+I know it sounds cliché, but God wants to be your closest friend.
+He wants you to know Him and all the cool plans He has for your life (Romans 8:28).
 You can't do that if don't take time with Him.
 Jesus often went to quiet places to pray and just rest with God.
 If we could follow His example, perhaps we too could gain peace and wisdom.

 TL;DR